Berkanktk/CyberSecurity/README.md

 `exiv2 file` shows the metadata of the given file

 ### Binwalk
 Binwalk is a tool for searching binary files like images and audio files for embedded files and data.

 **Useful commands:**
 `binwalk <filepath>` Displays the embedded data in the given file
 `binwalk -e <filepath>` Displays and extracts the data from the given file

+### Foremost
+`foremost` is another file carving tool like binwalk, and can be installed with `sudo apt-get install foremost`.

+**Useful commands:**
+`foremost -t doc,jpg,pdf,xls -i image.dd` Search for a selection of file types (`-t doc,jpg,pdf,xls`) in the given image file (`-i image.dd`):

 ### Zsteg
 zsteg is a tool that can detect hidden data in png and bmp files.